jgwhite/jgwhite.github.io/_posts/2013-04-29-ember-without-data.md

 framework like Ember, when we say *‘works best’* we really mean *‘does as much work for us as possible’*.

-With this in mind, let’s work out how we can get Ember to do all this work for us without depending on Ember-Data.
+With this in mind, let’s work out how we can get Ember to do this work for us without depending on Ember-Data.

 ---